 About Me:

 Hello there!
-My name is Carmen Kennedy, but I prefer to go by Chris.
+My name is Carmen Kennedy, but I prefer to go by Christopher.
 I am a video game designer and a full-time college student.
 My current endeavor is pursuing a Bachelor’s Degree in Marketing.
-Before that, I earned an Associate’s Degree in Game Design & Development and created 3 games with teams of 8-11 people.
+Before that, I earned an Associate’s Degree in Game Design & Development and created 3 games with different teams of people.
 Two were video games and one was a board game.

 My history with gaming started when I was a kid and received my first game, Pokémon Diamond for the Nintendo DS.
 It was truly magical.
 Throughout my life I would get to experience tons of different gaming experiences, ranging from Minecraft on the Xbox 360 to Rainbow Six Siege on the PS4, to Destiny 2 on PC, and everywhere in-between.
 Video games were, and continue to be, a core pillar throughout my entire life.